TAPevents/tap-i18n/FUTURE-README.md

 Notes:

-* To avoid translation bugs all the keys in your package must be translated to English ("en") which is the default language and the fallback language when we can't find a translation for a key.
+* To avoid translation bugs all the keys in your package must be translated to English ("en") which is the default language, and the fallback language when tap-i18n is disabled or when we can't find a translation for a certain key.
-* Remember that thanks to the Languages Tags and Translations Prioritization (see above) if a translation for a certain key is the same for a language and its dialect you don't need to translate it again in the dialect file.
-Thus, in the above example there is no need to translate "sky" in en-GB which is the same in en.
+* In the above example there is no need to translate "sky" in en-GB which is the same in en.
+Remember that thanks to the Languages Tags and Translations Prioritization (see above) if a translation for a certain key is the same for a language and one of its dialects you don't need to translate it again in the dialect file.
 * The French file above have no translation for the color key above, it will fallback to English.
 * Check [i18next features documentation](http://i18next.com/pages/doc_features.html) for